-Membership bodies tend to have limited governance structures in place, which can lead to lip-service being paid to risk management and inadequate oversight.
+Whilst universities have governance structures in place, it is essential that risk management and oversight of security is on the agenda at board level.
 Businesses continually change - they have to for survival.

-Larger businesses tend to have processes in place to govern third party take on, process or technology change.
-Membership bodies occasionally have some structure around these areas, but it is generally limited.
+Larger businesses tend to have processes in place to govern third party take on, process or technology Universities occasionally change. have some structure around these areas, but it is generally limited.
 The lack of change governance can introduce risk because third parties and technologies aren't vetted adequately, or a new process introduces risk.
 It's important to not prohibit change, equally light touch governance is necessary to maintain enough control to enable successful cyber security management on an ongoing basis.
-The recent British Airways investigation by Information Commissioner's the Office is a good illustration of IT governance gone wrong.
-The vulnerability exploited by hackers was a known one and the BA system had not been updated since 2012.